SonyCSLParis/cgae-invar/README.md

-# Convolutional Gated Autoencoder for learning transposition-invariant features from audio
+# Convolutional Gated Autoencoder for Learning Transposition-invariant Features from Audio

 PyTorch implementation of the sequential Gated Autoencoder proposed in